Runko: Modern multiphysics toolbox for plasma simulations

-Numerical charge conservation and divergence-free $\vec{B}$ field preservation follow from the usage of a charge conserving current deposition strategy and of staggered Yee lattice \citep{yee1966}.
-See \citet{esirkepov2001} for more in-depth discussion on the topic.
+Numerical charge conservation and divergence-free $\vec{B}$ field preservation follow from the use of a charge conserving current deposition strategy and the staggered Yee lattice \citep{yee1966}.
+See \citet{esirkepov2001} for more in-depth discussion of the topic.

 Let us define discrete versions of the $\nabla$ operator as \be \nabla^+ A_{i,j,k} = \left( \frac{A_{i+1,j,k} - A_{i,j,k}}{\Delta x}, \frac{A_{i,j+1,k} - A_{i,j,k}}{\Delta y}, \frac{A_{i,j,k+1} - A_{i,j,k}}{\Delta z} \right) \ee and \be \nabla^- A_{i,j,k} = \left( \frac{A_{i,j,k} - A_{i-1,j,k}}{\Delta x}, \frac{A_{i,j,k} - A_{i,j-1,k}}{\Delta y}, \frac{A_{i,j,k} - A_{i,j,k-1}}{\Delta z} \right), \ee where $\Delta x$, $\Delta y$, and $\Delta z$ are the grid spacings.
 These operators have the following properties \be \nabla^- \cdot \nabla^- \times = \nabla^+ \cdot \nabla^+ \times = 0 \quad \mathrm{and} \quad \nabla^- \cdot \nabla^+ = \nabla^+ \cdot \nabla^- = \hat{\Delta}, \ee where $\hat{\Delta}$ is the discrete Poisson operator in central differences such that \be \hat{\Delta} A_{i,j,k} = \frac{A_{i-1, j,k} - 2 A_{i,j,k} + A_{i+1, j,k}}{\Delta x^2} + \frac{A_{i,j-1,k} - 2 A_{i,j,k} + A_{i, j+1,k}}{\Delta y^2} + \frac{A_{i,j,k-1} - 2 A_{i,j,k} + A_{i+1, j,k+1}}{\Delta z^2}. \ee